CemAir: History

 In January 2021, CemAir signed an interline agreement with Ethiopian Airlines.

-Corporate affairs

-Head office

-CemAir's head office and engineering and maintenance facility are located in Hangar 6 OR Tambo International Airport.

 Destinations

 Charter operations

 Based at OR Tambo International Airport, South Africa, a large portion of the fleet is deployed outside of South Africa.
 The main foreign deployments are to Mali in West Africa, Gaborone, Botswana, and Juba, South Sudan.

 Scheduled destinations

+Cemair operates to the following destinations as per the FlyCemair website.